Unidata/netcdf-fortran/docs/netcdf-f77.md

 Note that mere loss of precision in type conversion does not return an error.
-Thus, if you read double precision values into an INTEGER, for example, no error results unless the magnitude of the double precision value exceeds the representable range of INTEGERs on your platform.
+Thus, if you read double precision values into an INTEGER, for example, no error rlts unless the magnitude of the double precision value exceeds the representable range of INTEGERs on your platform.
 Similarly, if you read a large integer into a REAL incapable of representing all the bits of the integer in its mantissa, this loss